K1297/TaleBlox/README.md

 * **Author Rewards:** Incentivize writers by rewarding them with NFT tokens linked to their stories.
 This feature encourages content creation and community engagement.

 * **Prompt Safety Checks:** Your safety is our priority.
-TaleBlox includes robust prompt safety checks, leveraging ChatGPT 3.5, to ensure a secure and enjoyable experience for all users.
+TaleBlox includes robust prompt safety checks, leveraging ChatGPT, to ensure a secure and enjoyable experience for all users.

 # Architecture